Rehabilitation of the canal: Parks Canada at work

 What is happening with the downstream jetty?

 The downstream jetty was also damaged by the 2017 fl oods.
 As a result, a portion of the downstream jetty will remain closed indefi nitely.
-In the summer of 2019, Parks Canada will conduct a soil stability analysis of the structure and secure the jetty with fencing.
+In the summer of 2019, Parks Canada conducted a soil stability analysis of the structure and secure the jetty with fencing.

 Why has there been so much work on the Sainte-Anne-de-Bellevue Canal for the past several years?